AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_template/appkit_structure.md

 In this scenario, access to the `Appkit` is managed through a helper `SimpleProject` object defined in `core/appkit/lua/simple_project.lua`.
 This helper takes care of everything involved in using the Appkit's services for managing worlds and levels.
 Although the `SimpleProject` wraps most Appkit usage for you, you can customize it yourself in several ways.

-When the game engine starts up, it loads the `core/appkit/lua/main.lua` file as its boot script.
+When the engine starts up, it loads the `core/appkit/lua/main.lua` file as its boot script.
 This script brings in the `SimpleProject`, and it also looks for a script file inside your project directory at `scripts/lua/project.lua`.
-You use this file as your entry point for customizing the `SimpleProject` and hooking in other custom Lua code that you want to run in your game.
+You use this file as your entry point for customizing the `SimpleProject` and hooking in other custom Lua code that you want to run.

 You can also use functions that it exposes in order to change levels from your Lua code.